 CCAC members have many different backgrounds and current lives and are many ages.
 Some are deaf, deafened, or have a hearing loss or different hearing differences.Some have fine hearing and know the value of captioning for many other reasons.
 Others are captioning providers, working for companies, non-profits, agencies, or related enterprises.
 Others are people who know the value of captioning inclusion for languages, literacy, and many other applications in the modern world (autism, tinnitus, noisy places, search optimization, etc.).
 Hearing or not, families, neighbors and co-workers all invited to join the CCAC.
 Others involved are educators, disability and technology folks, people who support captioning for other learning and cognitive differences.
 Captioning is our LANGUAGE too – please join and invite others since numbers count!

 Most members also belong to and support one or more long-established organizations in disabilities, hearing loss and deafness, or technology focused groups.
 Within CCAC membership itself, all are volunteers for CCAC citizen-inspired captioning advocacy projects (CAPS).
 We are the newest and a most engaging consumer advocacy network.

 The founder and leader is a deafened adult who saw the need (late 2009) for a new community to build bridges and energies for more vigorous captioning advocacy.
 The CCAC community started informally online with seven associates, and grew so rapidly with interest across the USA and internationally that the official non-profit organization began to take shape in June 2012.
 It has already gained influence and accomplished much.
 Members are passionate about the need for much more inclusion of quality captioning where none exists now.

-The founder’s family has donated the majority of funding to cover annual costs of captioning advocacy to date (2009 to 2015).
-They compose a small three member Board of Directors.
+The founder’s family has donated the majority of funding to cover annual costs of captioning advocacy to date (2009 to 2016).
+They compose a three member Board of Directors.
 In addition, CCAC teams of consumers and providers work on various captioning advocacy projects, conferring online (e.g. a five-person team to review applications for CCAC sponsorship of Live Captioning for Conferences).
-More teams welcome!
+More teams welcome and Volunteers needed!